Spectroscopy Equipment Leases with Excedr

 *Please consult your tax advisor to determine the full tax implications of leasing equipment.

 Infrared spectroscopy, sometimes abbreviated as IR spectroscopy, describes the interaction of infrared radiation with matter.
 While it often covers a range of techniques, similar to all other spectroscopy it can and is often used to identify and study chemicals in solid, liquid, or gas forms.
+Infrared spectrometers help scientists perform this technique and generate results.

 In chemistry, spectrophotometry is the quantitative measurement of the reflection or transmission properties of a material as a function of wavelength.
 It is more specific than the general term electromagnetic spectroscopy in that it deals with visible light, near-ultraviolet, and near-infrared, but does not cover time-resolved spectroscopic techniques.

-UV-Vis NIR Spectrometer
+UV-Vis NIR Spectrometers

 UV-VIS and NIR spectrometers are devices that use various wavelengths of light to determine specific qualities of samples.
 Ultraviolet, or UV, is typified as having wavelengths of 10 nanometers (nm) to 400 nm.
 The most well-known UV radiation comes from the sun, and its effect on our skin is why people need to wear sunscreen.